Unbo10/TransMelo/docs/project_overview.md

 ## Routes

 The routes will have a slight twicht, namely, that the K16 route can start from Portal Norte or from Alcalá.
-This is to force the agent to take a decision on making a U-turn after Alcalá (to deploy a K23 route) or to continue to Portal Norte (to deploy a K16 route).
+This is to force the agent to take a decision on makingv a U-turn after Alcalá (to deploy a K23 route) or to continue to Portal Norte (to deploy a K16 route).
 Therefore, the routes will be as follows:

 - K16: Portal El Dorado (starting from Portal Norte or from Alcalá)
 - K23: Portal El Dorado (starting from Portal Norte or from Alcalá)